 Our community told us that the DVLA are typically slow to respond to enquiries, that the rules and regulations around driving from the point of diagnosis are confusing, and that the process by which the DVLA makes decisions about an individual’s ability to drive is not transparent.

 During our visit the DVLA acknowledged these concerns and revealed a number of developments that they hope will address them:

 We will continue to monitor feedback from our community as these changes take effect.
-We produce up-to-date and accurate resources and in consultation with the DVLA have updated our Driving and Brain Tumours resource to provide greater clarity.
+We produce up-to-date and accurate resources and in consultation with the DVLA have updated our information on brain tumours and driving to provide greater clarity.